PHPCSStandards/PHP_CodeSniffer-website/wiki/Reporting.md

 ```

 > [!NOTE]
 > The `*nix` `diff` command is required for generating reports in `diff` format.
-Windows users may need to ensure that the `diff` command is available by either installing [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) or, if available, adding the Git `/usr/bin/` subdirectory to the Windows system `PATH`.
+Windows users may need to ensure that the `diff` command is available by either installing [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) or, if available, adding the Git `/usr/bin/` sub-directory to the Windows system `PATH`.

 <p align="right"><a href="#table-of-contents">back to top</a></p>

 ## Printing an Emacs Report

 PHP_CodeSniffer can output a report in a format the compiler built into the GNU Emacs text editor can understand.
-This lets you use the built-in complier to run PHP_CodeSniffer on a file you are editing and navigate between errors and warnings within the file.
+This lets you use the built-in compiler to run PHP_CodeSniffer on a file you are editing and navigate between errors and warnings within the file.
 To print an Emacs report, use the `--report=emacs` command line argument.
 The output will look like this:

 ```bash
 $ phpcs --report=emacs /path/to/code